JoClaivaz/Mammals_orthologs_exp/README.md

-	*effect of domain modification on Tspec values for a given species *effect of domain modification on correlation between pairwise species comparisons *effect of domain modification on Tspec factors for a given species *effect of domain modification on Tspec factors shift for a given pairwise species comparison
+	*effect of domain modification on Tspec values for a given species *effect of domain modification on correlation between pairwise species comparisons *effect of domain modification on Tspec factors for a given species *effect of domain modfiication on specfic/buiquitous status *effect of domain modification on Tspec factors shift for a given pairwise species comparison *effect of domain architecture length on Tspec
 Input: 'Species2_expression_parsed' and 'HUMAN_expression_parsed'

 ###Pipeline